 Founded in 1996, Kensington Capital Partners Limited is a Canadian alternative asset manager with offices in Toronto and Vancouver.
 Kensington's mission is to back good management teams to build great businesses, and in doing so, create top-performing investment solutions for investors.
-Kensington has assets under management of \$2.3 billion, managed across several active funds covering venture capital, growth equity and mid-market buyouts.
+Kensington has assets under management of \$2.4 billion, managed across several active funds covering venture capital, growth equity and mid-market buyouts.
 AGF completed a strategic investment to acquire a 51% ownership interest in Kensington in March 2024.

-1 The term 'Affiliate Manager' refers to any partner regardless of relationship structures or revenue sharing agreements.
+&lt;sup>1 The term 'Affiliate Manager' refers to any partner regardless of relationship structures or revenue sharing agreements.
 The form of AGF's structured partnership interests in Affiliate Managers differs from Affiliate Manager to Affiliate Manager.
 The structure of the relationship with a particular Affiliate Manager, or the revenue that AGF agrees to share in, may change.
 Affiliate Managers only provide investment advisory services or offer products in the jurisdiction where such firm, individuals and/or product is registered or authorized to provide such services.

-$^{\rm 2}$ US AUM converted FX rate at February 28, 2025 (1.44)
+&lt;sup>2 U.S. AUM converted FX rate at May 31, 2025 (1.38).